kath-ldn/shopping-cart/README.md

 ### Live Demo

 [GitHub Pages](https://kath-ldn.github.io/shopping-cart/)

+DEMO NOTE: Browser Router in React does not work well with Github Pages because GP does not support browser history.
+I need to switch it to a Hash Router.

-DEMO NOTE: Github Pages isn't playing nicely with the Browser Router in this app - so please click the page title in the top-left corner to take you to the Home page which would load on visiting the page, and then navigate using the nav as usual.
-Please do not click refresh or your browser back button, this will likely result in a 404 from GH pages.
+To simulate what the website would look like on a regular website - click the page title in the top-left corner.
+This takes you tothe Home page.
+You can navigate across the pages using the nav as usual.
+Please do not click refresh or your browser back button, this will result in a 404 from GH pages.

 ### Built with